Code-Institute-Submissions/milestone-project-75/README.md

 * [Google Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) - used for testing and debugging.

+* [Google Maps](https://www.google.co.uk/maps) - used to embed a map to the whereabouts of the gym.

 * [Balsamiq](https://balsamiq.com/) - used for creating the wireframes in the design stage.

 * [Coolors](https://coolors.co/) - used to find and compare colours that complimented one another.